hexhad/best-width-and-height-for-house-plan/README.md

-# find a best width and height for your home
+# find a best width and length for your home